golanlevin/ExperimentalCapture/docs/Surveillance.md

 > "The panoptic schema . . . was destined to spread throughout the social body; its vocation was to become a generalized function."
 >
 > —Michel Foucault, "Panopticism", Discipline & Punish: The Birth of the Prison (1975)

+Both Bentham and Foucault argued that the belief that one is being watched is in and of itself enough to control one's behavior.
+Foucault's critiscm continues with writers like Simone Browne in her book [Dark Matters: On the Surveillance of Blackness](https://www.dukeupress.edu/dark-matters?) and Toby Beauchamp's [Going Stealth: Transgender Politics and U.S. Surveillance Practices](https://read.dukeupress.edu/books/book/2570/Going-StealthTransgender-Politics-and-U-S)

+### Artists and Surveillance

+Paul Strand's Street Portraits (1916)